 Taiwan Semiconductor’s lead over its rivals means there is a lack of alternative suppliers as United Microelectronics Corp.
 (2303) and Globalfoundries Inc. struggle to keep up on the latest production techniques.
 Even if other foundries had the capacity and the technology, it takes customers as long as nine months to go through the technical process of switching to a new supplier, according to Randy Abrams, an analyst at Credit Suisse Group.

 Nvidia Corp.
-(NVDA) CEO Jen-Hsun Huang said he can’t get enough of the latest graphics chips from Taiwan Semiconductor to meet demand.
+(NVDA:US) CEO Jen-Hsun Huang said he can’t get enough of the latest graphics chips from Taiwan Semiconductor to meet demand.
 Huang said in an interview last week that he’s glad he chose to build his Tegra 3 phone-chip processor on older technology.

 “We don’t have much more supply than demand, but every customer order can be filled,” he said.